united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/architecture/_index.md

 title: "Architecture"
 menuTitle: "Architecture"
 description: |
-  A detailed overview of the United Manufacturing Hub architecture.
+  A comprehensive overview of the United Manufacturing Hub architecture, detailing its deployment, management, and data processing capabilities.
 weight: 2000
 no_list: true
 ---